This story is part of Focal Point iPhone 2022, CNET’s collection of news, tips and advice around Apple’s most popular product.

 And that’s exactly what Apple is changing the battery icon to, as you can see in the tweet below posted by Federico Viticci.
 Instead of just the percentage going down, the battery icon design depletes as well, making it easier to see how full (or empty) your battery life is.

 However, iOS 16.1 is still a ways away from releasing to the general public.
-If you really want it now,.
+If you really want it now, here’s how to download the developer beta.

 How to get the battery percentage back in the status bar on iOS 16